DOWNLOAD THE APP

 Contrary to popular belief, most long-term studies suggest that protein can have major benefits for bone health.
 Consuming higher amounts of it can help maintain bone mass a lot better, while also helping lower the risk of osteoporosis and fractures.

-This specifically holds true for women, who are at higher risk of osteoporosis after menopause.
+This specifically holds for women, who are at higher risk of osteoporosis after menopause.
 Eating plenty of protein-rich foods and staying active is the best way to prevent that from happening.

 Protein is considered the building block of muscles.
 Consuming adequate amounts of it helps maintain muscle mass and promotes its growth while doing strength training.